Meenakshi-Sivakumar/github-finder/README.md

 ## Live Demo

-Check out the live demo of the project: [Github Profile Finder - Live Demo](https://github-profile-finder-01-ten.vercel.app/)
+Check out the live demo of the project: [live demo](https://github-profile-finder-01-ten.vercel.app/)

 ## Technologies Used